 - 6 scallions (trimmed and white and green parts chopped.)

 - Heat 1 teaspoon of oil in a cast-iron or nonstick skillet.
 Arrange the tofu slice sin a single layer and cook until browned on both sides.
 Cool enough to handle and cut into ¼-inch cubes.

 - Cook the noodles in salted water per package instructions until al dente

 - Heat the remaining 1 teaspoon of oil in a wok.

 - Add the onions, ginger and garlic.
 Saute until the onions soften and start to brown.

 - Add the carrots and bell peppers.
 Saute, stirring over high heat, until the vegetables begin to soften.

-- In a small bowl, mix the peanut butter, maple syrup, rice vinegar and soy sauce.
+- In a small bowl, mix the peanut butter, maple syrup, rice vinegar, sesame oil, sriracha sauce and soy sauce.
 Add some water if it's too thick.

 - Pour the sauce over the veggies in the skillet and mix.

 - Add the noodles and the tofu and stir well to combine everything.